bukecanturk/w-boson-mass-analysis/README.md

 ### Histogram & Result
 ![Transverse Mass Histogram](mT.png)

-The Jacobian peak is at approximately 80 GeV, which indicates that W boson mass is around 80 Gev.
+The Jacobian peak is at approximately 80 GeV, which indicates that W boson mass is around 80 GeV.
 (This aligns with the PDG value of W boson mass, 80.376 ± 0.033 GeV)

 ### How to Reproduce
  1) Install MadGraph5_aMC@NLO and Python with pylhe and matplotlib.